 - 1 tbsp. maple syrup

-- Once boiled, remove from heat and cover with saucepan lid.
+Once boiled, remove from heat and cover with saucepan lid.
 Let sit for about 20-45 minutes until room temperature.
+If you have especially tough stems, you may want to low boil for about 2-3 minutes before removing from the heat.

-- Let sit in warm place out of sunlight for at least 1 week.
+Let sit in warm place out of direct sunlight for at least 1 week.
 You can leave it for up to 4 weeks before moving to the fridge.

-Well friend here is my tried and true way to reduce food waste and deliciously heal your gut from the inside out at the same time!
+Well friend here is one of my tried and true way to reduce food waste and deliciously heal your gut from the inside out at the same time!